cassini1010/documentations/docs/GoogleITAutomatin.md

 pidof jellyfin # prints the PID of the running process named jellyfin

-ps ax | less # shows all the runnig process on computer
+ps ax | less # shows all the running process on computer
-# less is used to scroll through the commmand line output
+# less is used to scroll through the command line output
 ```

+## Using python to interact with OS

+Use `perato principle` determine which task to automate

+### Some of the useful system adm function in python

+- shutil.disk_usage

+- `psutil` Module

+## Configuration management and the Cloud

+In this course we learn `puppet` which is current industry standard for configuration management.